Mwale Medical and Technology City: Influence

-MMTC As a Role Model

 Due to MMTC growing popularity, several delegations have conducted benchmarking tours.
 In June 2023, Botswana’s Vice President Slumber Tsogwane - accompanied by more than a dozen top government officials from Botswana and Kenya, including Botswana's foreign minister Hon.
 Lemogang Kwape, and Kenya's Cabinet Secretary for Cooperatives and Enterprise Development Hon.
-Simon Chelugui visited the city and held discussions with lead Investor Mr. Mwale.
+Simon Chelugui visited the city and held discussions with lead investor Mwale.
 Media reports indicated that the discussions centred on expanding Hamptons Hospital to the South African country.
 In March 2023, MMTC played a host to a high-powered delegation led by the former President of Ethiopia, Dr. Mulatu Teshome.
 The former president, who was received by MMTC founder Julius Mwale, toured the various districts and expressed admiration for the strides made in transforming the metropolis.
 He prevailed upon the lead investor to visit Ethiopia and explore similar opportunities.
 Other than the incoming visits, Mr. Mwale and his lead teams have honored invitations from other African governments including Congo DRC, Congo Brazzaville, Senegal, Zambia, Ghana and Uganda.
 A section of local and international media sources alleged that the parties are at various stages of signing partnership deals on establishing of similar smart cities or on medical tourism.